Atrioventricular block (AV block): definition, causes, diagnosis & management

 Synonyms: AV block 1, AV block I

-The term block is somewhat misleading in this case because first-degree AV block only implies that the conduction is abnormally slow.
+The term block is slightly misleading because first-degree AV block only implies that the conduction is abnormally slow.
 By definition, the PR interval is >0.22 s.
 However, all impulses are conducted to the ventricles.
 First-degree AV block is rarely serious and may be left untreated in the vast majority of cases (exceptions are discussed later).

 Second-degree AV block